Sandra Ann Springer MD

 Associate Professor of Medicine (AIDS); Director, Infectious Disease Outpatient Clinic, Veterans Administration Healthcare Services, Newington

-Adherence Interventions for HIV+ prisoners with substance use disorders and mental illness, The use of Directly observed antiretroviral therapy (DAART); Buprenorphine/naloxone; Naltrexone
+Adherence Interventions for HIV+ prisoners with substance use disorders and mental illness, The use of Directly observed antiretroviral therapy (DAART); Buprenorphine/naloxone;extended-release naltrexone for alcohol and opioid dependence among HIV+ Criminal justice populations to improve retention in care post-release and suppress HIV Viral load.

-2. The effect of alcohol pharmacotherapy (injectable naltrexone) on relapse to alcohol use and HIV biological endpoints (CD4 count, HIV-1 Viral Load) among HIV+ alcohol dependent released prisoners.
+1..
+The effect of alcohol pharmacotherapy (extended-release naltrexone) in a double-blind placebo-controlled randominzed trial to assess effects on relapse to alcohol use and HIV biological endpoints (CD4 count, HIV-1 Viral Load) among HIV+ alcohol dependent released prisoners.

 2. Using a randomized, placebo-controlled trial, HIV treatment, opioid treatment and HIV risk behavior outcomes are examined among HIV+ prisoners with opioid dependence who are treated with injectable naltrexone as they are released to the community.